 We learn from each other.
 One person working with integrity and ethically can act as a role model, exercise a profound influence on the colleagues, and work environment.
-Managers in particular are expected to set that one as to what is acceptable and what is not.
+Managers inparticular are expected to set that one as to what is acceptable and what is not.

-19.13.4.
-When in Doubt, Ask!
+19.13.4 WHEN IN DOUBT, ASK!

-When unsure about whether a conflict of interest issues arises, TDEA staff can seek the advice of their reporting officer as listed in Section 19.3.1.
+When unsure about whether a conflict of interest issues arise, TDEA staff can seek the advice of their reporting officer as listed in Section 19.3.1.